vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ...
 ```

-Boom, we're done with a bit of move code, this is how the complete module looks like.
+Boom, we're done with a bit of move code, this is what the complete module looks like.

 ```move
 module coin::dogecoinV2 {